Ratcheting charged polymers through symmetric nanopores using pulsed fields: Designing a low pass filter for concentrating DNA

-\textit{Separating DNAs using a feedback mechanism.\,---\,}Our first protocol sorts polymers by size from a binary mixture using a feedback mechanism.
-In short, it employs a DC field to capture polymers (as described above) and a current detector to determine when a chain end has entered (or left) the nanopore.
-When a capture is detected, the DC field is replaced by the pulsed field to selectively translocate the shortest chains.
+Feedback control of the applied voltage by sensing the nanopore current has been used previously for both nanopore translocation\cite{lathropMonitoringEscapeDNA2010,rahmanDemandDeliveryAnalysis2019} and nanopore fabrication\cite{waughSolidstateNanoporeFabrication2020}.
+Our first protocol sorts polymers by size from a binary mixture using a feedback mechanism.
+In short, it employs a DC field to capture polymers and a current detector to determine when a chain end has entered (or left) the nanopore.
+We start each capture simulation by placing the center of mass of a polymer with a random equilibrium conformation (radius of gyration $R_{go}$) at a radial distance $r_o \! = \! \lambda_e \! \approx \!
+5 \! - \!
+10\,R_{go}$ right above the nanopore.
+When one end monomer has reached the channel's mid-point, the DC field is replaced by the pulsed field (Fig.~\ref{Fig:system}b) to selectively translocate the shortest chains.
+Details on polymer capture are described in Supporting Information.